stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.markup/sdtdatestorageformat/_index.md

 ---
+title: Aspose::Words::Markup::SdtDateStorageFormat enum
-title: SdtDateStorageFormat
+linktitle: SdtDateStorageFormat
 second_title: Aspose.Words for C++ API Reference
-description: Specifies how the date for a date SDT is stored/retrieved when the SDT is bound to an XML node in the document's data store.
+description: Aspose::Words::Markup::SdtDateStorageFormat enum.
+Specifies how the date for a date SDT is stored/retrieved when the SDT is bound to an XML node in the document's data store in C++.
 type: docs
 weight: 248
 url: /cpp/aspose.words.markup/sdtdatestorageformat/